reddress/xlsx-to-array/readme.txt

 Include a file input element in your HTML.
 Then, add the xlsx.core.min.js and xlsx-to-array.js scripts.

+The main function is xlsxToArray.parse, which takes the change event parameter from the file input, and a callback function.

+The callback function operates on the header array and row data array.

 See index.html and ui.js as an example.

 var fileInput = document.getElementById("fileInput");